EB corbos Linux SDK

 All examples make use of the kernel “linux-image-generic”.
 This is a meta-package and always takes the latest available Ubuntu Jammy package.
 The Canonical Ubuntu apt repositories are used to build the examples.

-At the moment, the EBcL SDK makes use of two more generic Linux root filesystem builders, elbe and kiwi-ng.
-The default is elbe, because it provides a much better build speed, but also the previously used kiwi-ng is still supported.
+At the moment, the EBcL SDK makes use of two more generic Linux root filesystem builders, debootstrap and kiwi-ng.
+The default is debootstrap, because it provides a much better build speed, but also the previously used kiwi-ng is still supported.
 Note that kiwi-ng is wrapped by berrymill to provide additional features like derived images.
-Future EBcL major release lines may drop both and come with a more embedded optimized solution, so ideally you make use of the root.yaml instead of using an own elbe or kiwi-ng XML image description.
+Future EBcL major release lines may drop kiwi-ng and come with a more embedded optimized solution, so ideally you make use of the root.yaml instead of using an own kiwi-ng XML image description.

 The arm64/qemu/jammy/berrymill image makes use of the above mentioned configurations, and extends it with an own root.yaml and a specific Makefile.